 Eligibility – To participate, you must be a youth or young adult in the following categories:

 To enter as a Middle School Student, you must meet all these requirements:

 - You may only submit to the Walk in Our Shoes or Hope & Justice categories

-- Your middle school must be located in California
+- You must be in middle school (grades 6-8) and your middle school must be located in California

 - You must have an adult advisor, such as a principal, teacher, or counselor